MPL 30x15x2 / N38 - neodymium magnet

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Significant importance in modern technologies – are utilized in computer drives, electric motors, medical equipment and very modern machines.
+- Key role in the industry of new technologies – are utilized in computer drives, electric motors, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: